Do I Need SR-22 Insurance in Texas? A Complete Guide

 Getting an SR-22 is a straightforward process.
 First, contact an insurance agent — ideally an independent agent who can compare rates across multiple carriers.
 Let them know you need an SR-22 filing.
 They’ll set up a policy that meets Texas requirements and file the SR-22 with the DPS on your behalf.
 Once the SR-22 is filed, you can begin the process of reinstating your license.

-At TAP Insurance Texas, we handle SR-22 filings regularly.
+At TAP Insurance Agency, we handle SR-22 filings regularly.
 We can usually get your certificate filed the same day you call, so you can get back on the road as quickly as possible.

 Common SR-22 Mistakes to Avoid